 The controversy surrounding electromagnetic fields often blurs the line between legitimate hardware and pseudoscience.
 To separate actual physics from placebo, we tested laptop shields, bed canopies, and router guards in high-density urban apartments with multiple overlapping Wi-Fi networks.
-This guide breaks down the few scientifically backed items that successfully reduce localized radiation exposure.
+This guide breaks down the scientifically backed items that successfully reduce localized radiation exposure.
 We prioritize products tested by third-party laboratories to IEEE or FCC shielding standards, ensuring you only invest in verified attenuation.

 1. DefenderShield Laptop EMF Radiation Shield